Argyle (electoral district)

 Argyle is a provincial electoral district in Nova Scotia, Canada which existed between 1981 and 2013 and since 2021.
 It elects one member of the Nova Scotia House of Assembly.
 It was created in 1981 when the district of Yarmouth was split into two separate districts.
 The district comprises most of the Municipality of the District of Argyle, an Acadian area occupying the eastern half of Yarmouth County.

 The electoral district was abolished following the 2012 electoral boundary review and was largely replaced by the new electoral district of Argyle-Barrington.
-It was re-created following the 2019 electoral boundary review out of Argyle-Barrington.
+It was re-created following the 2019 electoral boundary review out of Argyle-Barrington after a court challenge that also re-instated the province's two other protected Acadians ridings of Clare and Richmond, and the Black riding of Preston.

 Geography

 The riding of Argyle has 1627 km2 of landmass.

 Members of the Legislative Assembly

-The electoral district was represented by the following Members of the Legislative Assembly:
+The electoral district was represented by the following members of the Legislative Assembly: